SS Ophir: Fire and sinking

 Ophirs crew fought the fire with her own firefighting equipment until the evening of 11 November, when an explosion blew the hatches off number two hold and killed two of her enginemen.
 Water that had been pumped through firehoses into the hold threatened to break through the bulkhead into her fire room.
 This would extinguish her furnaces and thus disable her pumps.
 Lieut Cmdr Nash asked permission from the Royal Navy Senior Naval Officer (SNO) for the ship to be beached.
 The SNO agreed, and a pilot took her to shallows where she was grounded in 4+1/2 fathom of water.
 Her boilers were put out of action, and the ship continued to burn.

 On 16 November 1918 the two dead crewmen were buried in North Front Cemetery, but in June 1919 their bodies were repatriated to the USA.
 In January 1919 HM Tug Crocodile pumped the water out of Ophir.
 On 18 January her number one hold and after hold were dry, only 3 ft of water remained in her number two hold.
 Her surviving crew was repatriated to the USA, and a team was sent from the USA to refloat and repair her.
 She was refloated on 10 February 1919.
-On 22 May 1919 the five Jeffrey Quad trucks, which had spent weeks under 16 ft of water, were sold to a buyer in Cadiz.
+On 22 May 1919 the five Jeffrey Quad trucks, which had spent weeks under 16 ft of water, were sold to a buyer in Cádiz.
 On 30 July her wreck was offered at auction in London, but no-one bought her.